-As General Counsel and Corporate Secretary for CC, Diane directs the organization’s legal strategy, affairs and projects, and oversees CC’s legal staff.
-She coordinates legal programs and activities that harness CC’s diverse and complex international network of affiliate institutions.
+As General Counsel and Corporate Secretary for CC, Diane directs the organization’s legal strategy and projects.
+She coordinates legal programs and activities that harness CC’s diverse and complex global network.
 She also leads development of CC’s licenses and legal tools, including the CC0 public domain dedication (2009), the Public Domain Mark (2010), Version 3.0 ports and, most recently, Version 4.0 of the CC license suite (2013).

 Diane is a founder and Co-Chair of the Advisory Council of the Open COVID Coalition, an international effort led by Creative Commons to remove obstacles to intellectual property during the COVID-19 pandemic and effect longer-term change in the public interest.
 She also serves on the board of directors of Creative Commons as well as the Software Freedom Law Center.

 Prior to joining CC, she served as general counsel for Open Source Development Labs (now, the Linux Foundation), and as legal counsel to Mozilla.
 In 2014, the Intellectual Property Section of the State Bar of California awarded her its Intellectual Property Vanguard Award for public policy.
 She is based in Portland, Oregon.

 We’re pleased to announce today that Creative Commons is taking on leadership and stewardship of the Open COVID Pledge.
 Earlier this year, CC joined forces with an international group of researchers, scientists, academics, and lawyers seeking to accelerate the development of diagnostics, vaccines, therapeutics, medical equipment, and software solutions that might be used to assist … Read More “Creative Commons Is Now Leading the Open COVID Pledge—Here’s What That Means”